Historia Mundum

 The Boom of Fordism after 1945

 During the Second World War (1939-1945), societies all around the world came to accept economic rationalization, because it increased economic productivity when it was most needed — that is, when states had to produce enough weapons to defend themselves.
 After 1945, the role of the state in the economy was well-defined, allowing Fordism to flourish during a prolonged economic boom until 1973.
-This period saw significant improvements in living conditions, containment of economic crises, and the preservation of democracy.
+This period saw clear improvements in living conditions, containment of economic crises, and the preservation of democracy.

 The phenomenal economic growth from 1945 to 1973 depended on the collaboration and commitments between three main actors: the state, corporate capital, and organized labor unions.
 In the immediate post-World War II period, labor unions were politically defeated in an atmosphere of repression and anti-communism, exemplified by the Wagner and Taft-Hartley Acts in the United States.
 Despite this, unions retained some power, such as control over promotions and worker safety.
 They became tools for disciplining workers to accept Fordism.